SoheilAlimadadi/cli_game_oop/README.md

-# Dungeon and Dragons OOP - v.0
+# Dungeon and Dragons OOP - v.1.0.0

+1: poetry install
+2: alembic upgrade head
+3: alembic stamp head
+4 : python3 run.py (have fun!, you might also need to have special fonts installed for the emojis to work)

 ## Abstraction